 The Albaneta is the name given to a complex of sites around the Monte Cassino area.
 It encompasses:

-- the Monte Cassino brewery
+• The Monte Cassino brewery

-- the three memorials listed above
+• The three memorials listed above

-- a working farm
+• A working farm

-- tons of trails
+• Tons of trails

-- and the estate of the Benedictine fathers of Montecassino which itself includes the ruins of two ancient abbeys – the Monastery of Santa Maria dell’Albaneta and the Monastery of San Matteo Servorum Dei
+• And the estate of the Benedictine fathers of Montecassino which itself includes the ruins of two ancient abbeys – the Monastery of Santa Maria dell’Albaneta and the Monastery of San Matteo Servorum Dei

-You are welcome to walk this entire area and visit the sites, but they have also put together a series of walking routes for your enjoyment.
+You’re welcome to walk this entire area and visit the sites, but they have also put together a series of walking routes for your enjoyment.
 The one we’re most interested in is the War Memory Path.
 It leads you around through the Albaneta and specifically to the three Polish memorial sites.

 Rather than roam around the mountain aimlessly like I did (because I didn’t yet know such an organized route existed), take a look at the War Memory Path which includes walking routes and information like elevation gain/loss and historical background on each of the memorials.